RujulChaudhari/Password-Strength-Checker/README.md

 - **Special Character Check:** Optionally, you can add a check for at least one special character in the password.

 ## Getting Started:

+- Steo 1:
+- You will need Python and VScode for this project.
+- <a href="https://www.python.org/downloads/"> Download Python Here</a>

 1. **Clone the Repository:**
    ```bash